CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 - Next aggregator deployment: *TBD*

 ## Relevant Changes

+### PMP v0.4.3
+The aggregator has reactivated the application of APPC rules to grant or deny access rights to the PMP.
+An exception has been kept for TCUs to always allow publication for a TCU since:

+  - TCU access rules have not yet been defined by CARA.
+  - Some systems like Presco have yet to transation from TCU publication to HCP publication (to be done before pilot phase).

 ### PMP v0.4.0
 The PMP is abandoning the use of CARA's MPI-PID as XAD-PID and with the v0.4.0 starts a transition period towards the use of a PMP-PID (*PMP assigned patient id*) as XAD-PID in order to pave the road to support systems with patients from other reference communities.
 What this entails for PMP v0.4.0: